How to Do a Split Stay at Disney World Hotels

 Accordingly, we highly recommend Club Level as part of a ‘treat yourself’ split stay splurge.
 If you opt to do this, we highly recommend doing Club Level at the end of your vacation.
 This is partially because it’s tough to go back to normal accommodations once you’ve been in da club.
 More importantly, because you’ll spend the first portion of your trip racing around the parks doing everything that you want to get done, exhausting yourselves in the progress.
 Then at the end, you’ll have a Club Level stay to relax, rejuvenate, and actually vacation.

 When we stay Club Level at Walt Disney World, we seldom leave the hotel–often bouncing between the lounge and the pool.
 For our favorite concierge lounges and recommendations, see our Guide to Club Level at Walt Disney World.
+If it’s going to be a big splurge and you want to do it but are unsure it’s in your budget, our recommendation would be Chronos Club at Gran Destino Tower, which offers far and away the best bang for buck.

-On a similar note, only do the Disney Dining Plan for a portion of the stay, if at all.
+Only do the Disney Dining Plan for a portion of the stay, if at all.
 As covered in our 2024 Disney Dining Plan Info & Tips post, we think it provides too much food and can take too much time.
 Only doing the Disney Dining Plan for one portion of the trip allows us to do an attractions-oriented half of the trip, and a food-oriented half.

 We almost always do the food half of the trip second, when we’re ready to slow down, relax, and focus more on eating.
 This also allows you to maximize savings by booking ADRs for the Best Uses of Disney Dining Plan Credits during the second half of your trip, while focusing on your favorite ‘good value’ restaurants during the first half.
 This isn’t something often discussed when it comes to split stays, but we wholeheartedly recommend it.

-With that said, do NOT do the Disney Dining Plan at the same time as Club Level.
+To that point, do NOT do the Disney Dining Plan at the same time as Club Level.
 It’s one or the other, not both.
 However, if you have a really long Walt Disney World vacation and really want to get creative and have fun, consider splitting your trip into thirds.
 This does allow you to do both the DDP and Club Level, just not at the same time.

 If you’re worried about split stays wasting too much time, don’t.
 They actually offer a number of other different strategic advantages.
 One is in leveraging location for more efficient transportation to the theme parks near your hotel.
 This is of particular relevance when it allows you to avoid Disney buses, which aren’t typically as efficient as the non-bus transportation.